nluka/cpp-lib/README.md

 A collection of useful C++ functionality not included in the STL.

 - No third party dependencies, only the STL is needed
-- Designed with C++20 in mind, although most modules are compatible with earlier standards
+- Designed with C++20 in mind, although many modules are compatible with earlier standards
 - Super easy to add modules to any project, just copy the files needed

 Modules: